StackVista/helm-charts/stable/stackstate-k8s/README.md

 # stackstate-k8s

-Helm chart for StackState for Kubernetes (version 6.x)
+Helm chart for StackState for Kubernetes

 Current chart version is `1.11.6-pre.1`